-Finningley (SGc)
+Finningley (MP2c)

 4.26.
-The existing permitted quarry is located to the south east of Finningley village and crosses the border between Nottinghamshire and Doncaster Metropolitian Borough Council (MBC).
-An additional extension was permitted in April 2015 which will extend the life of the site until 2019.
-The eastern end of the extension in Nottinghamshire will be worked first before moving into Doncaster.
-Production will then return to the Nottinghamshire part of the site in 2018 for a further year.
+The existing permitted quarry is located to the south east of Finningley village and crosses the border between Nottinghamshire and Doncaster Metropolitan Borough Council (MBC).
+The quarry has a permitted reserves until 2019.
 No further extensions to the quarry are considered possible.
 (See appendix 4 - inset 1)

-Sturton Le Steeple (SGd)
+Sturton Le Steeple (MP2d)

 4.27.
 The existing permitted area is located to the east of Sturton Le Steeple village, approximately 9km south of Gainsborough.
-The quarry was granted planning permission in 2008 but extraction has yet to commence.
-Planning permission is due to expire in 2017 but it is likely that the operator will seek a further extension of time.
-The planned output for the site is 500,000 tonnes per annum and has an expected life of 20 years.
-The quarry will be restored to agriculture and nature conservation.
+The quarry has planning permission but extraction has yet to commence.
+The planned output for the site is 450,000 tonnes per annum and has an expected life of 20 years.
+The quarry will be restored to a combination of nature conservation including wetland, agriculture and forestry.
 (See appendix 4 - inset 6)

-Bawtry Road (SGe)
+Bawtry Road (MP2e)

 - 4.28.
 The existing permitted quarry is located between Misson to the east and Newington to the south.
-The quarry was permitted in 2001 and has sufficient permitted reserves until the end of 2017at a planned output of approx. 26,000 tonnes per annum.
+The quarry is expected to have sufficient permitted reserves until 2026.
 The quarry will be restored to agricultural land. - 4.29.
-The northern extension to the quarry (MP2b) covers13 Ha and will be commenced once existing permitted reserves have been worked in approximately 2018.
-Output is planned at 40,000 tonnes per annum and will continue to use the existing plant site and access.
-Reserves are expected to last beyond the plan period.
+The proposed western extension to the quarry (MP2k) covers 3.4 Ha and is expected to be worked towards once existing reserves have been worked in 2026.
+Output will remain in line with the existing permitted quarry at approximately 30,000 tonnes per annum and will continue to use existing plant site and access.
+Reserves are expected to last approximately 6 years.
 (See appendix 4 inset 2)